KPFranceSAS/integration-channel/readme.md

 ## Functionalities
 ### Order integration
-This process will integrate in Business Central all the new orders shipped through the marketplace.
+This process will integrate in Business Central all the new orders shipped through the marketplace or all the orders that must be fulfilled by the seller.
 This task should be setup at least every 30 minutes.

 ```
-php bin/console app:integrate-orders-from-channel --env=prod
+php bin/console app:integrate-orders-from CHANNEL --env=prod
 ```

+For each sale channel, you will need to put this command.
+Channels are :

+CHANNELADVISOR
+OWLETCARE
+ALIEXPRESS

 This task will :
-1. Connect to ChannelAdvisor
+1. Connect to the marketplace
-2. Retrieve all orders shipped and not marked as exported
+2. Retrieve all orders that need to be shipped by sellers or the one shiiped by FBA and to invoice
 3. For each order, the process will be the following one.
 A log is filled up for each step and accesible through the web app.
     1. Transform the sale header to fit with the one to business central
+    2. Define the company ERP in which integrate the sale order
-    2. Do the correspondance between Amazon marketplaces and Business central customers
+    3. Do the correspondance between Marketplaces and Business central customers
-    3. Store the order in a local database.
+    4. Store the order in a local database.
-    4. Mark on ChannelAdvisor the order as exported
-    5. For each order line, the process checks for a product correlation in its own local database.
-If not, it will uses the Channeladvisor as SKU.
+    5. For each order line, the process checks for a sku mapping in its own local database.
+If not, it will uses the marketplace one as SKU.
 If no product is found in BC, an error is thrown.
 And the order is marked as Error integration and state is stored.
 Process is stopped for this order.
     6. A total is done for each shipping part of an order.
 The shipping fees will then be included in a order line with G/L Account and account number.
     7. Integrate the order in Business central using the Business central API.
 If an error is encountred, the order is marked as Error integration and state is stored.
 Process is stopped for this order.
     8. Change the order status locally as Integrated and stored the Business central Order number.
 4. At the end of the process, if some errors were encountred, an email is sent to resume all errors and warn users and propose solutions.